Find Your Perfect School

 - Accepted credits for military training and work and life experiences; or

-Of course, the number of months you will spend earning your associate degree will depend on your course load, schedule, and preference.
+Of course, the number of months you will spend earning your online associate degree will depend on your course load, schedule, and preference.
 If you choose a part-time schedule, you will spend more than two years in a program.
 If you have transferable credits, get a full course load every term, and enroll during the summer terms, cutting your time by half is possible.

-- Accreditation is a must since it’s a testament to the quality of instruction, faculty, and facilities of the school and its programs.
+- Accreditation is a must since it’s a testament to the quality of instruction, faculty, and facilities of the school and its online programs.
 The accreditation can be national, regional, and programmatic.

-- Overall reputation in the academe, larger community including the alumni and among stakeholders in the education sector.
+- Overall reputation in the academe, larger community including the alumni, and among stakeholders in the education sector.
 The colleges and universities must be recognized for their positive impact on their students, alumni, and community.